xan7r/Misc/README.md

 * saveTGTall - Runs Rubeus command `dump /service:krbtgt`
 * saveTGTdeleg - Runs Rubeus command `tgtdeleg`
 * monitorTGT - Runs Rubeus command `monitor /interval:1`
 * loadTickets - Opens dialog box to select kirbi files.
-Runs `kerberos_ticket_purge`, `rev2self`, then `kerberos_ticket_use <selected tickets>`
+Runs `kerberos_ticket_purge`, then `kerberos_ticket_use <selected tickets>`

 **Note:** These commands require a compiled version of Rubeus saved at /opt/Rubeus.exe (or other location if $RUBEUSLOCATION is modified).

-SaveTickets.cna was tested with Rubeus version **1.5.0**, kekeo version **2.2.0-20191201**, and mimikatz version **2.2.0 20200208**.
-Use SaveTickets-v1.4.cna for compaitiblity with older versions of Rubeus.
-This is due to changes in the output of the dump and monitor modules in Rubeus 1.5.0
+SaveTickets.cna was tested with Rubeus version **2.0.0**, kekeo version **2.2.0-20191201**, and mimikatz version **2.2.0 20200208**.
+Use SaveTickets-v1.6 for compatibility with Rubeus 1.5.0-1.6.3 or SaveTickets-v1.4.cna for compatibility with older versions of Rubeus.
+This is due to changes in the output format of tickets in Rubeus 1.5.0 and 2.0.0

 ## Export-TGT_Rubeus.cna